lyda/migrate/build_windows/README.txt

-The following was written for using the Microsoft Visual C++ compiler in the rare circumstances where a GCC build (for example via MinGW) cannot be used.
+The following was written for using the Microsoft Visual C++ compiler in the rare circumstances where a GCC build (for example via MSYS/MinGW) cannot be used.

 Most of this applies to other C compilers for Microsoft Windows, too - please report any issues and working solutions with other compilers.